fortran-lang/fortran-lang.org/source/learn/quickstart/organising_code.md

 end module my_mod
 ```

-{% include note.html content="Compare this `print_matrix` subroutine with [that written outside of a module](#subroutines);
+>Compare this `print_matrix` subroutine with that written outside of a module
 we no longer have to explicitly pass the matrix dimensions and can instead take
 advantage of _assumed-shape_ arguments since the module will generate the required
 explicit interface for us.
-This results in a much simpler subroutine interface." %}
+This results in a much simpler subroutine interface.

 To `use` the module within a program:
 ```fortran